-Brian joined the Brandeis community in 2008 as an area coordinator in the department of community living, and began his work in academic services in 2010.
-As director of academic advising, Brian is the advisor for undergraduate students with last names beginning M-P and provides leadership for the academic advising team.
-He has a BA in psychology and communication and an MEd in higher education administration, both from the University of Massachusetts Amherst.
-Brian has held positions in residence life, admissions, orientation, and pre-college programs at UMass Amherst, NYU and Brown University.
+Brian joined the Brandeis community in 2008 as an Area Coordinator in the Department of Community Living, and began his work in Academic Services in 2010.
+As Director of Academic Advising, Brian provides leadership for the academic advising team.
+He has a B.A. in Psychology and Communication and an M.Ed. in Higher Education Administration, both from the University of Massachusetts Amherst.
+Brian has held positions in Residence Life, Admissions, Orientation, and Pre-College programs at UMass Amherst, NYU, and Brown University.
 Brian is active in NACADA (Global Community for Academic Advising) and was a member of the NACADA Emerging Leaders Program cohort in 2013-2015.
-Brian is passionate about social justice education, college access and student leadership.
+A first-generation college student, Brian is passionate about social justice education, college access, and student leadership.

-Brian enjoys reading, running, crosswords, live music and strong coffee, and spending time with his husband and new daughter, Flora.
+Brian enjoys reading, running, yoga, crosswords, live music, and strong coffee, and spending time with his husband and daughter, Flora.
 He also teaches group cycle/spinning classes in the greater Boston area.

-In her free time, Katie enjoys following New England sports, trying new foods around Boston, running and relaxing on Cape Cod where she grew up working in her family’s small pizza restaurant!
+In her free time, Katie enjoys following New England sports, trying new restaurants around greater Boston, practicing yoga, and relaxing on Cape Cod, where she grew up working in her family's small pizza restaurant!

-Katy works with students whose last names begin with D-G and coordinates the independent interdisciplinary major (IIM), which allows students the opportunity to develop a unique course of study.
-She joined the academic services team in 2010 as the SSSP department coordinator, and after a brief time away to pursue a master’s degree, she returned in 2014 as an academic advisor.
-Katy holds a BA in philosophy from Tufts University and an EdM in higher education from the Harvard Graduate School of Education.
-Katy is particularly interested in issues related to college access and persistence, the first-year student experience and helping students navigate the search for purpose and meaning.
+Katy works on the advising team and coordinates the Independent Interdisciplinary Major (IIM), which allows students the opportunity to develop a unique course of study.
+She joined the Academic Services team in 2010 as the SSSP Department Coordinator, and after a brief time away to pursue a master’s degree, she returned in 2014 as an Academic Advisor.
+Katy holds a B.A. in Philosophy from Tufts University and an Ed.M. in Higher Education from the Harvard Graduate School of Education.
+Katy is particularly interested in issues related to college access and persistence, the first-year student experience, and helping students navigate the search for purpose and meaning.

 In her free time, Katy enjoys playing with her dogs Riley and Milo, strategy board games, knitting, reading both fiction and non-fiction, and exploring new places.

-LaKiyah Russell joined Academic Services in May 2019 and works with students whose last names begin with L-M. Prior to starting at Brandeis, she was a residence director at Emerson College.
+LaKiyah Russell joined Academic Services in May 2019.
+Prior to starting at Brandeis, she was a residence director at Emerson College.
 She holds a bachelor’s degree in psychology from Westfield State University and a master’s degree in higher education from Merrimack College.
 LaKiyah is especially interested in helping students gain a holistic experience during their time in college.